bacontime/games-mirror/index.md

 # Game Rules and Tools

+This site has
-Rules blurbs for games
+rules blurbs for games
 I know how to play,
-and assorted little widgets
+as well as a few assorted little widgets.
-can be found in the navigation menu.

 Card games should be assumed to use a standard 52 card deck unless otherwise mentioned.

 ## Quick Links